watson-developer-cloud/conversation-connector/channels/facebook/README.md

 # Deploying a Facebook Messenger app

+Deploying your workspace to a Facebook Messenger app requires modifying several configuration files and running scripts.

 **Note:** This process is intended to connect an existing Watson Conversation workspace to a Facebook app.
 If you have not yet built a workspace, you must do so first.
 For more information, see the [Conversation documentation](https://console.bluemix.net/docs/services/conversation/index.html#about).

 **Note:** The manual deployment process is supported only on Linux/UNIX and macOS systems.